Ironhack-Archive/ironChat---MEX/README.md

 ![Iron hack logo](https://camo.githubusercontent.com/52d2ff8778b60261533a7dba8dd989c6893a519b/68747470733a2f2f692e696d6775722e636f6d2f315167724e4e772e706e67)

-# Make a chat in no time!
+# Make a chat app in no time!

 ## Learning Goals
 After this lesson, you will be able to:

 * Understand the importance of a backend
 * To use serverless services for rapid development
-* How to use Firebase database
+* How to use Firebase realtime database
-* Use jQuery for make interactive web pages
+* Use jQuery to make interactive web pages
 * How to publish a webApp

 ### Requirements
 * [Fork this repo](https://guides.github.com/activities/forking/)
-* Clone this repo into your `~/ironhack/` folder
+* Clone [this](https://github.com/ironhack/ironChat---MEX.git) repo into your `~/ironhack/` folder
 * make sure you have chorme web browser installed

 ### Previous knowledge